© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted village (site of) of South Cadeby is a scheduled monument protected by Historic England under reference 1003610.
 View the official record →

-The deserted village site of South Cadeby is a medieval settlement in Lincolnshire that was abandoned during the period of village depopulation characteristic of late medieval England.
+The deserted village site of South Cadeby is a medieval settlement in Lincolnshire whose inhabitants abandoned the village during the period of enclosure and agricultural reorganisation that affected much of England from the fifteenth century onwards.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003610.

 Deserted village (site of) of South Cadeby is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003610.